Sheryl Shade: Hi, Aimee. Aimee Mullins: Hi.

 (Laughter)

-SS: Are you different height?
+SS: you a different height?

 AM: In these?